tmartin-m/datafun-04-notebooks/01-machine-setup/01-view-hidden-files-and-extensions.md

     - Linux: Use your file manager settings to show hidden files.

 3. Enable viewing file extensions:
-    - Mac: In Finder, go to Preferences > Advanced and check "Show all filename extensions."
+    - Mac: In Finder, go to menu Finder > Settings > Advanced and check "Show all filename extensions."
     - Linux: Use your file manager settings to show file extensions.

 Verify by finding a folder with files that have file extensions (e.g., .md in our README.md files).